shihankanungo/shihankanungo.github.io/courses.md

 > "In mathematics you don't understand things.
 You just get used to them." <br> --- John von Neumann

 <br>
 I have undertaken advanced coursework at Euler Circle, under the guidance of Dr. Simon Rubinstein-Salzedo, and also at San José State University (SJSU) (including several graduate level courses designated below by **MATH 2****).
-These experiences have significantly enriched both the breadth of my expertise and the depth of my understanding. <br>
+These experiences have significantly enriched both the breadth of my expertise and the depth of my understanding.
+Or, more appropriately, as von Neumann would put it, they have helped me get used to some of mathematics. <br>
+<small>Grades indicated below where available.
+Euler Circle does not assign grades; they believe that grades tend to set achievement ceilings.</small>

 ## Analysis and Geometry

 - **MATH 231A** *Real Analysis*.
 Fall 2024.
-SJSU <br>
+SJSU (Grade: A+) <br>
   <small>Sigma algebras, differentiation, product measures, integration, the spaces *L*<sup>1</sup> and **C**.</small> <br>
   <small><small>Textbook: Stein and Shakarchi. <i>Real Analysis: Measure Theory, Integration, and Hilbert Spaces</i>.</small></small>